aisyahrozi/aisyahrozi/src/blog/reflection/welcoming-new-year.md

 ## Anyhoo, what's going in my life?

-Well, I **finally moved to Australia** (since Sept 2023), only not Melbourne as I had dreamed -but Perth, Western Australia as I love the lifestyle here even more.
+Well, I **finally moved to Australia** (since Sept 2023), only not Melbourne as I had dreamed -but Perth, as I love the lifestyle here even more (Don't come here, it's awful :wink: ).
 The only bad news about it is that it took a decade to finally found my way here and since covid, as with everything else, the economy is just so expensive.
 But hey I'm grateful to be here.

 **Our two little girls** are now grown up.
 They are no longer babies.
 Sara is now 11 while Amira is 8, (can you imagine??!)
 They are thriving at school here, doing much better.
 All that anxiety and worry about them adapting was all for nothing.